texstudio-org/texstudio/utilities/manual/source/configuration.md

 ![Split off dock](images/dock_split.png)
 ```

+The side-panel set-up can be reset to default by using View/Show/"Reset Sidepanel/Docks".

 ### Toolbars

 The toolbars can be hidden by a right click anywhere on the toolbar area.